junekihong/GenomicsProject/doc/proto_design.md

     ID Query Request ID
     Problem ID
-    Boolean - Whethter to return the entire solution, or just the maximum value
+    Boolean - Whether to return the entire solution, or just the maximum value

 Query by initial conditions: